TokenScript-Framework/papers/src/concept/Attestation.md

 It's a few lines long and often is delivered through a [MagicLink](MagicLink.md).

+Note that an attestation is produced by a trusted attestor.
+It is not a trustless technology.
+See [Attestation vs Proof](../faq/attestation_vs_authorisation_vs_proof.md).

 There are two types of attestations: token issued as attestations (token attestation for short), and identifier attestations.

 ## Token Attestation